 Best Practice for multiple concurrent editors

-If you know that you are going to be editing transcripts in parallel with one or more other users, best practice would be to split the work across segments of the video.
+If you know that you are going to be editing transcripts in parallel with one or more other users, the best practice would be to split the work across segments of the video.
 For example, if you and one other user are editing an hour-long transcript, agree that one of you takes the first 30 minutes and the other takes the second 30 minutes.

 In this case, when the first user selects to save, they do not see a conflicts page, because their edits are the only ones EchoVideo is aware of.

-After both users have saved, WE STRONGLY RECOMMEND that if there are further edits to make, that BOTH USERS ensure they are working with the NEWEST (most recently saved) version and continue editing their section of the cues.
+After both users have saved, WE STRONGLY RECOMMEND that if there are further edits to make, BOTH USERS ensure they are working with the NEWEST (most recently saved) version and continue editing their section of the cues.

 I Cannot Select Individual Cues

 You may run into a situation where you go to save your edits in the Transcript Editor and are faced with a slightly different "merge editing conflicts" window.
-It provides a different error message, but the ONE thing you will notice is that the individual cues don't have checkboxes.
+It provides a different error message, but the ONE thing you will notice is that the individual cues do not have checkboxes.
 This is shown in the below figure.

 To address this situation, you can view the differences and determine whose version is correct.
 It should be reasonably clear which is the one to keep, especially if the wrong transcript file was uploaded to cause this.
-Once you determine which one to keep, use the checkbox at the top - to retain either YOUR version and ALL of it's changes, or the uploaded one by the other user.
+Once you determine which one to keep, use the checkbox at the top - to retain either YOUR version and ALL of its changes, or the uploaded one by the other user.

 IT IS VERY IMPORTANT TO NOTE: If you select to keep the uploaded changes, you will LOSE all of your changes.
-We recommend instead that you KEEP all of YOUR changes and applying them.
+We recommend instead that you KEEP all of YOUR changes and apply them.
 This creates a new version of the transcript file.
 The uploaded version is still available (as the previous numbered version) AND you can switch to it if needed using the Version drop-down list.